Wet Age-Related Macular Degeneration (Wet AMD) - Market Insight, Epidemiology And Market Forecast - 2036

 Wet Age-Related Macular Degeneration (Wet AMD) Market

-- In 2023, the market size of Wet Age-Related Macular Degeneration (Wet AMD) was highest in the US among the 7MM, accounting for approximately USD 2,599 million which is further expected to rise at a CAGR of 6.6% by 2034.
+• In 2023, the market size of Wet Age-Related Macular Degeneration (Wet AMD) was highest in the US among the 7MM, accounting for approximately USD 2,599 million which is further expected to rise by 2036.

-- The market size of Wet Age-Related Macular Degeneration (Wet AMD) in Japan was USD 1,163 million in 2023, which is expected to rise at a significant CAGR of 2.6% by 2034.
+• The market size of Wet Age-Related Macular Degeneration (Wet AMD) in Japan was USD 1,163 million in 2023, which is expected to rise by 2036.

 Geography Covered